MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 ### Step 3.3.6: Enable Knowledge role for the ServiceNow account

 Access the ServiceNow account you created with ServiceNow Principal ID as User ID and assign the knowledge role.
 Instructions to assigning a role to a ServiceNow account can be found here, [assign a role to a user](https://docs.servicenow.com/bundle/paris-platform-administration/page/administer/users-and-groups/task/t_AssignARoleToAUser.html).
-Refer the table in the beginning of [step 3: connection settings](#step-3-connection-settings) for providing read access to more ServiceNow table records and index user criteria permissions.
+Refer to the table in the beginning of [step 3: connection settings](#step-3-connection-settings) for providing read access to more ServiceNow table records and index user criteria permissions.

 Use Application ID as Client ID (from step 3.a), and Client secret (from step 3.b) in admin center configuration wizard to authenticate to your ServiceNow instance using Azure AD OpenID Connect.